Caron Butler

-James Caron Butler (born March 13, 1980) is an American professional basketball coach and former player who is an assistant coach for the Miami Heat of the National Basketball Association (NBA).
-During a 14-year career he played for the Miami Heat, Los Angeles Lakers, Washington Wizards, Dallas Mavericks, Los Angeles Clippers, Milwaukee Bucks, Oklahoma City Thunder, Detroit Pistons, and Sacramento Kings of the National Basketball Association (NBA).
-Butler is a two-time NBA All-Star and was the 2002 Big East Conference Men's Basketball Player of the Year, while playing for the Connecticut Huskies.
+James Caron Butler (born March 13, 1980) is an American professional basketball coach and former player who is an assistant coach for the Miami Heat of the National Basketball Association.
+During his 14-year NBA career, he played for the Miami Heat, Los Angeles Lakers, Washington Wizards, Dallas Mavericks, Los Angeles Clippers, Milwaukee Bucks, Oklahoma City Thunder, Detroit Pistons, and Sacramento Kings.
+Butler is a two-time NBA All-Star.
+He was the 2002 Big East Conference Men's Basketball Player of the Year while playing for the Connecticut Huskies.

 Early life

-Butler was born and raised in Racine, Wisconsin, where he suffered through a rough childhood; he was a drug dealer at age 12 and arrested 15 times before the age of 15.
+Butler was born and raised in Racine, Wisconsin, where he suffered through a rough childhood; Butler was a drug dealer at age 12 and arrested 15 times before the age of 15.
 Butler discovered his love for basketball while at a youth detention center.
-Butler played in Amateur Athletic Union basketball in 1998 and 1999.
-After a brief career at Racine Park High School, he enrolled at Maine Central Institute where he was successful enough to receive a scholarship to attend the University of Connecticut to play for the Connecticut Huskies men's basketball team for coach Jim Calhoun for two years.
+He played in Amateur Athletic Union basketball in 1998 and 1999.
+After a brief career at Racine Park High School, Butler enrolled at Maine Central Institute, where he was successful enough to receive a scholarship to attend the University of Connecticut to play for the Connecticut Huskies men's basketball team for coach Jim Calhoun for two years.